 Before her appointment as Commissioner, Rebecca worked in public policy and civil rights law, working to create a more just and joyous world.
 She worked at the Minnesota Council of Nonprofits, Twin Cities Habitat for Humanity, and for U.S. Congressman Keith Ellison to change the law, systems, and structures that cause institutional inequities.
 As an attorney, she worked as a civil rights lawyer in private practice, as an administrative law judge, and for the Legal Aid Society of Minneapolis.

 Rebecca earned her Bachelor’s degree from Grinnell College, and her law degree from the University of Minnesota Law School, with a focus in employment law.
-Rebecca lives in Minneapolis with her partner and rescue dog, Taco.

 If you would like to schedule a meeting with Commissioner Lucero, email Tessa Lara.